romi/romi-robots-docs/docs/Scanner/home.md

 - [ ] datasets/project: a set of images and the pipelines results;
 - [ ] fileset: a set of files (*eg.* a set of RGB images of a plant);
 - [ ] plant metadata: set of FAIR metadata attached to the plant (*eg.* species, age, growth conditions...);
-- [ ] acquisition metadata: set of metadata attached to the acquisition procedure & hardware configuration (*eg.* version of the CNC controler, camera settings, ...);
+- [ ] acquisition metadata: set of metadata attached to the acquisition procedure & hardware configuration (*eg.* version of the CNC controller, camera settings, ...);

 !!! danger
     datasets/project are called "scan" for now!